 The very nature of the game requires different consideration of what may at first seem the same play (dimensions of the ball park, speed of runner, etc.).
 The umpires should consider all factors in determining penalties for spectator interference.
-Refer also to Official Baseball Rule 6.01(e) [former OBR 3.16].
+Refer also to Official Baseball Rule 6.01(e).

+55. OBSTRUCTION MECHANIC

-51. OBSTRUCTION MECHANIC Rule 6.01(h):
+Rule 6.01(h):